Tushar-Bhatia-21/Raspberry-Pi-Pico-w-/SETUP-C,C++,ASM.md

 1. Download and install Homebrew using the following command or by the following link.
   /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
    https://brew.sh/
 2. Copy the above command and open Terminal.
 To open terminal use the following link. https://support.apple.com/en-in/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac#:~:text=Terminal%20for%20me-,Open%20Terminal,%2C%20then%20double%2Dclick%20Terminal.

-3.
+<b>Installing Toolchain</b>

+    To install the toolchain write the following commmands in the terminal.
+    $ brew install cmake
+    $ brew tap ArmMbed/homebrew-formulae
+    $ brew install arm-none-eabi-gcc

+<b>If you are using Apple M1-based Mac you will need to install Rosetta 2 as the Arm compiler is still only compiled for x86 processors and does not have an Arm native version</b>

+    To do the above, paste the following command in homebrew.
+    $ /usr/sbin/softwareupdate --install-rosetta --agree-to-license

+If you have followed the above steps, the toolchain is now installed.